billiam527/Data-Visualization/README.md

 3) I added an extra piece of data to the box plot.
 The original called for just the petal length but I wanted to use graphs that showed both sepal and petal lengths and widths so I included those into the axes.
 4) In the FacetGrid visualization, I used the original but then I also used the fill feature for a second graph.
 5) For the final pairplot graph, I changed the markers of the scatterplots to +'s and I changed the colors to the scheme: husl.
-6) For the final three plots I played with various color schemes again and went with Greens, gist_rainbow, and winter respectively.
+6) For the final three plots, I played with various color schemes again and went with Greens, gist_rainbow, and winter respectively.

 ### Iris Dataset